DownArrows/dab/README.md

     - `leeway` *duration* (12h): shift back the time window for comments' inclusion in the report to include those that were made late; cannot be negative
-    - `nb_top` *int* (5): maximum number of users to include in the list of statistics for the report
+    - `nb_top` *int* (5): maximum number of users to include in the list of statistics for the report (also used for the top in the compendium)
  - `web`
     - `listen` *string* (*none*): `hostname:port` or `ip:port` or `:port` (all interfaces) specification for the webserver to listen to; leave out to disable